Marilla Baker Ingalls: Burma under appointment of the Missionary Union, 1858

 She sailed for Burma, November 26, 1858, this time under appointment of the Missionary Union for independent missionary work.

 Four months later she reached Rangoon, April 26, 1859.
-Soon after, to the surprise of all and against the remonstrances of the leaders in the missionary work in Burma, Ingalls, now age 31, removed to Thongze (alternately spelled, Thonze, or Thongzai), then a large village in the jungle of lower Burma, on the borders of the Tharrawaddy District.
-Thongze was a remote village in that day, and Rangoon could only be reached by a boat trip of two days down the Hlaing River.
+Soon after, to the surprise of all and against the remonstrances of the leaders in the missionary work in Burma, Ingalls, now age 31, removed to Thonze (alternately spelled, Thongze, or Thongzai), then a large village in the jungle of lower Burma, on the borders of the Tharrawaddy District.
+Thonze was a remote village in that day, and Rangoon could only be reached by a boat trip of two days down the Hlaing River.
 But here she began the great work of her life.
 A house was built for her and she had the protection and assistance of Burmese Buddhists.

-The Guide Book (1917-1918), speaking of the Thonze Mission, noted: "The mission compound here is a large tract of land obtained by the late Mrs. Ingalls, but now held by the Foreign Mission Society.
+The Guide Book (1917–1918), speaking of the Thonze Mission, noted: "The mission compound here is a large tract of land obtained by the late Mrs. Ingalls, but now held by the Foreign Mission Society.
 There is a station day school, and the work is largely for Burmans.
 A motorboat is found useful in the evangelistic work.
 Population in field, 350,000; churches, three; church members, 555; baptisms, thirty-three; schools, two.
 Buildings: Mission house, chapel-school building, dormitory, teachers' and preachers' houses."